 - Once the lights are stabilized, you can set up everything from scratch

-Even though this step is a little inconvenient, it can solve most of the issues that you come across causing the blinking white light on the Xfinity modem or router.
+Even though this step is a little inconvenient, it can solve most of the issues you encounter that cause the blinking white light on your Xfinity modem or router.

 #6 Contact Xfinity Customer Support

 If these five steps have not helped you solve the blinking white light issue, you should contact Xfinity support.
-Your router may likely need replacement or expert reset.
+Your router may need to be replaced or an expert reset.

 You can use the toll-free number or the Xfinity Companion App to book a service appointment.
 Or, you can take the device straight to a nearby service center.